Sissy Christidou: Weekend morning television and exit from fashion industry and YouTube (2018-present)

-On October 27, 2018 she made her television comeback after six years with her new morning entertaining talk show Come on, Smile! with Sissy Christidou on OPEN.
-The show focused mainly on celebrity news, gossip, hollywood news and guests.
-On November 8 she announched the closure of her fashion brand, e-shop and store as a result of lack of time after six years.
+On October 27, 2018, she made her television comeback after six years with her new morning entertaining talk show Come on, Smile! with Sissy Christidou on OPEN.
+The show focused mainly on celebrity news, gossip, Hollywood news and guests.
+On November 8 she announced the closure of her fashion brand, e-shop and store as a result of lack of time after six years.

-On January 2021 the content and the focus of her television show changed presenting more news coverage and issues about social changes as the start of MeToo movement in Greece.
-Suddenly the ratings were increased making Come on, Smile! with Sissy Christidou one of the most popular greek tv shows.
-On July 4 she announced on air that she stops her show and contract with OPEN after three years.
-Days after she signed with MEGA for a spin-off of her show.
+In January 2021, the content and the focus of her television show changed presenting more news coverage and issues about social changes, such as the start of the MeToo movement in Greece.
+Suddenly, the ratings increased making Come on, Smile! with Sissy Christidou one of the most popular Greek tv shows.
+On July 4, she announced on air that she would stop her show and contract with OPEN after three years.
+Days after, she signed with MEGA for a spin-off of her show.

-On September 11, 2021 she launched her new morning show Smile Again with Sissy Christidou on the weekend program of MEGA.
-There she presents a infotainment talk show with news and guests that concern the public opinion throughout the week.
+On September 11, 2021, she launched her new morning show Smile Again with Sissy Christidou on the weekend program of MEGA.
+There she presents an infotainment talk show with news and guests that concern the public, throughout the week.
 Smile Again with Sissy Christidou is now running its fifth season on air.
+On February 23, 2026, she made a major appearance on the MEGA drama One Night Only, portraying herself on the 43rd episode of season 1, determining the main storyline of the show.